sindhuprasad/sindhuprasad.github.io/_posts/2016-08-05-OOP-concepts.md

 	...
 }
 ```
 Java does not allow multiple inheritance, i.e a class cannot extend from multiple classes.
-Avoid inheritance unless really needed.
-Take the following example,
+I tend to avoid inheritance unless really needed.
+Consider this example of a Rectangle class,

 ```Java
 class Rectangle {